 Reasons to cancel a credit card

 It makes sense to cancel cards that are unnecessarily costing you money.
 While you can request a lower interest rate by contacting the card issuer, there is no guarantee the issuer will respond favorably.
-"You want to close accounts that have very high interest rates attached to them," says Kevin Weeks, president of the Financial Counseling Association of America.
+"You want to close accounts that have very high interest rates attached to them," says Kevin Weeks, former president of the Financial Counseling Association of America.
 Credit cards that charge annual fees are another good target for cancellation if the issuing bank proves unwilling to waive that fee.

 The opening of a new credit card account can also be a good time to close another: After taking advantage of a great balance transfer credit card deal or a big sign-up bonus on a new rewards card, consider canceling an old card, Weeks says.